NairSiddharth/Scentinel/README.md

 **Your intelligent fragrance companion for tracking, analyzing, and discovering your perfect scent rotation.**

-**Note that this README.md was generated via Claude Code, it has been proofread but please report any errors spotted in the instructions and I will take a look!.**
+**Note that this README.md was generated via Claude Code, it has been proofread but please report any errors spotted in the instructions and I will take a look!**

 Scentinel transforms basic cologne tracking into a comprehensive fragrance management system with AI-powered recommendations, detailed analytics, and professional bottle imagery.